DPWelsh/Codabunga/content/posts/ginas-first-project.md

 For this part of the project, I was interested specifically in nouns and adjectives since they would provide more insight into the tone of the subreddits (as opposed to grammatical, functional words like “the” or “an” that don’t provide much meaning or sentiment in themselves).

-The NLTK tag set divides up the general categories of nouns and adjectives into many more sub-categories that reflect more detailed elements such as noun singularity or plurality or whether an adjective is comparative or superlative.
+The <code>nltk</code> tag set divides up the general categories of nouns and adjectives into many more sub-categories that reflect more detailed elements such as noun singularity or plurality or whether an adjective is comparative or superlative.
 You can see the various tags in the table below:

 ![POS tag table](/pos_tag_table.png)